 This film sat by our TV for a couple of months before we got round to watching it, and only 20 minutes in we were kicking ourselves for it.
-The thought of watching a silent movie was what was keeping us from popping into the PS3, but once we settled into it, it was easy to tell what was going on.
+The thought of watching a silent movie was what was keeping us from popping it on, but once we’d settled down it was easy to tell what was going on.

 Jean Dujardin, as main character George Valentin, is amazingly charming, with a smile for every occasion.
 As much as I love the film, I think it’s him who really pulls it all together and makes it sparkle.
 Bérénice Bejo is also excellent as Peppy Miller, the up and coming starlet whose new talking movies threaten to turn Valentin’s world upside down.
 The chemistry between these two is very touching and always manages to be what it needs to, whether that be loving, angry or humorous.